A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Numerical integration algorithm

 As an alternative to the Lie--Poisson preserving time discretization just described, we also consider the explicit Heun method.
-Explicit methods such as Heun exhibit linear drift in the first integrals of quadratic order and higher (Hamiltonian and Casimirs).
-However, if the linear drift is slow in comparison with the total simulation time, they might be the most competitive choice, since they are faster, not requiring non-linear root solving.
-An efficient implementation of the Heun method for \eqref{quant_euler} is as follows:
+Explicit methods, such as Heun's, exhibit linear drift in the first integrals.
+However, if the linear drift is slow in comparison with the total simulation time, an explicit method might be the most competitive choice since it avoids non-linear root solving.
+An efficient implementation of Heun's method for the quantized system \eqref{quant_euler} is the following: